Professional Microsoft Access Database Conversion | Access Database Migration

 Runtime is an amazing, powerful and money saving feature that many people do not know about.
 People assume that you must have a purchased license of Microsoft Access installed on every computer you want to use your database on.
 This is not necessary.
 By converting your Access database to Microsoft Access Runtime and installing Microsoft's free runtime program on each PC you want to use the database on, you can run your database on that PC without the purchase of a Microsoft Access license.
 Another feature of Access Runtime is that it prevents users from modifying the way the database works.
 If you have installed one purchased license of Access and a pre-Runtime conversion copy of your database, you or anyone with sufficient knowledge of Microsoft Access can modify the way the database functions.

 Remote Desktop Services can enable you to squeeze even more years of life out of your existing Access database.
-By running your Access database remotely on a Windows Server (either on-premise or in Microsoft's Azure cloud) via any device with an RDP client you can open up the power of Access on devices that don't natively support it.
+By running your Access database remotely on a Windows Server (either on premises or in Microsoft's Azure cloud) via any device with an RDP client you can open up the power of Access on devices that don't natively support it.
 Devices such as iPhones, iPads, Android Phones, Android tablets, Chrome devices, Macintosh's and Linux.
 Any device that has an RDS client!
 WSI offers the Microsoft licenses you need to enable this.
-We can set it up on your on-premise server or the Azure cloud.
+We can set it up on your on premises server or the Azure cloud.
 We can help you set it up for yourself if you get stuck during the process.
 You can deploy uncompiled or compiled (runtime) Access applications this way.
 Your Access application's forms may need to be adjusted for smaller screen sizes of phone and tablets.
 WSI can perform this re-sizing for you or with you.

 First, WSI does not recommend nor does Microsoft require you to run the 64bit version of Access.
 You can run the 32bit version of Access on the 64bit version of Windows.
 This is the configuration that WSI recommends.
 The 32bit version is recommended because many Access databases are 32bit since Access has been in widespread use for over 20 years.
 Depending on the amount and quality of programming in your Access database there may be anywhere from zero programming changes to hundreds in order to get it to work properly in the 64bit version of Access.